cpp-linter/cpp-linter-action/README.md

       - uses: actions/checkout@v3
       - uses: actions/setup-python@v3

+      # this step can be skipped if the desired
+      # version already comes with the runner's OS
       - name: Install clang-tools
         uses: KyleMayes/install-llvm-action@v1
         with:
-          # v12 is the recommended minimum for the Visual Studio compiler
+          # v12 is the recommended minimum for the Visual Studio compiler (on Windows)
-          version: 12
+          version: 14
-          # specifying an install path is required because
+          # specifying an install path is required (on Windows) because installing
-          # Windows runners already have a certain version of LLVM installed
+          # multiple versions on Windows runners needs non-default install paths.
           directory: ${{ runner.temp }}/llvm

       - name: Install linter python package